ProgrammingBlockchain/ProgrammingBlockchain/key_storage_and_generation/key_generation.md

 ![](../assets/ReceiverStealth.png)

-The code explaining how, as a Scanner, to scan a transaction and how, as a Receiver, to uncover the private key, will be explained later in the **TransactionBuilder** part.
+The code explaining how, as a Scanner, to scan a transaction and how, as a Receiver, to uncover the private key, will be explained later in the **TransactionBuilder** (Other types of ownership) part.

 It should be noted that a **StealthAddress** can have multiple **spend pubkeys**, in which case, the address represent a multi sig.